A Comprehensive Guide to Teaching Kids to Hand Sew and the Essential Supplies You Need

 2B pencil or wax pencil

 I don’t actually use needle threaders in my workshops.
 Instead I prefer to get the kids to try and thread their own needles or I help them with the threading.
-However, I don’t think that there’s any reason to avoid using a needle threader and some teachers find them useful aids…especially if you’re teaching a large group of kids!
+However, I don’t think that there’s any reason to avoid using a needle threader and some teachers find them very useful aids…especially if you’re teaching a large group of kids!
 I know Amie Plumley at Sewing School uses the LoRan threaders in her workshops.
-Just make sure the threader you choose works with your needle and thread.
+Just make sure the hook on the threader you choose can easily go through the eye of the needle you’re using.

 Pins & Clips

 Here again I want to stress the need to use good quality materials.
 And good quality doesn’t mean expensive.
 Just beware of those packs of cheap thread.
 They tend to break very easily and there’s nothing more frustrating than sewing a project only to find your thread keeps breaking.
 I’m lucky that Aurifil are sponsors of Sew a Softie and send me their thread to use in my workshops.
-I use their mako 28 cotton thread but any good quality thread is what you should be looking for.
+I use their mako 28 cotton thread as well as their Mako 12, which is a slightly thicker thread, but any good quality thread is what you should be looking for.

-I use sewing cotton in my workshops, I like to get the kids to push the thread through the eye of the needle, bring the two ends together and tie them in a knot.
+I use ordinary cotton sewing thread in my workshops, I like to get the kids to push the thread through the eye of the needle, bring the two ends together and tie them in a knot.
 This ensures that the thread doesn’t keep slipping off the needle.

 You can just as readily use embroidery floss, crochet cotton, perle cotton or wool which are thicker threads.
 If you use these thicker threads you’ll need a needle with a larger eye such as a chenille 20.